-Orthopaedic Institute of Central Jersey specialists uses SI joint injections to diagnose SI dysfunction.
+Our specialists use SI joint injections to diagnose SI dysfunction.
 If the patient experiences immediate pain relief after an SI injection, SI dysfunction is diagnosed and effective treatment options are prescribed.
 Treatment plans usually include a variety of treatment options.
 Corticosteroids are given during the SI injection reduce inflammation.
 Physical therapy strengthens and stretches important back hip, and leg muscles.
-A brace, oral nonsteroidal anti-inflammatory drugs (NSAIDs), rest, ice, and activity modification are also commonly included in an OICJ specialist’s treatment plan.
+A brace, oral nonsteroidal anti-inflammatory drugs (NSAIDs), rest, ice, and activity modification are also commonly included in an OIBOrtho specialist’s treatment plan.

 Patients’ lives should not be dictated by SI joint pain.
-OICJ specialists are fellowship trained and board-certified.
+Our specialists are fellowship trained and board-certified.
 They obtain a medical history review, perform a physical examination, and order and analyze medical imaging studies to accurately diagnosis SI joint dysfunction.
 As previously mentioned, SI joint injections may be used as a diagnostic test and/or a treatment option.
-To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with a specialist, call or visit our contact page.

 Spinal Cord Stimulator

 A spinal cord stimulator (SCS) is a device that is implanted in the spine.
 The stimulator sends electric impulses that block pain signalling nerves.
 An SCS treats chronic back and extremity pain.
 An SCS is an alternative to surgery and long-term pain medication use.

 Our specialists perform SCS procedures.
 Specialists are fellowship trained and board certified.
 The newest and most effective procedure techniques and devices are used.
 A successful procedure and pain relief are ensured.
 The procedure consists of two parts: a trial and an SCS implantation.